glc-biorad/Independent-Reader-GUI/README.md

   - Generate the postrun report
   - Email the user the postrun report
 ### Control Tab
+- Add current camera exposure to the Camera DataGridView and enable users to change it
+- Add a DataGridView to show relay value states and allow users to turn them on and off (add a check status to API so we can warn user if the mechanical switch is pulled)
+- Figure out a way to determine if the unit has been homed or not yet
+- Add a column to the Motor DataGridView to show the IO (Moving, Homing, Idle, Error)
+- Recheck the version for motors if the loaded value doesnt have the form v#.#.#
 - Change the Home column of the Control tab's Motor DataGridView to a ComboBox so that users can set it to "Homed" or "Not Homed" when the GUI is opened, then update the Home tab
 - Link the ComboBox States and Intensity TextBox in the LEDs DataGridView with the BRADx-API
 ### Imaging Tab
-- Add scanning functionality
 - Add kill scanning functionality
-- Add handlers for when the cartridge, heater, glass offset, erlastomer, and or bergquist change for the scanning parameters
+- Add handlers for when the cartridge, heater, glass offset, elastomer, and or bergquist change for the scanning parameters
-- Updaet the LEDs DataGridView for scanning
+- Update the LEDs DataGridView for scanning
 ### Settings Tab
+- Add setting DataGridViews for each submodule
 ### Configure Tab
-- Add update fucntionality to the scanning parameters
+- Fix update fucntionality to the scanning parameters
 - Better handle changes to the scanning parameters

 ## Technology Used